Koms0102/gmdb-monolithd/README.md

 * ./gradlew bootJar
 * cf push monolith --random-route -m 1024m

+**NOTE: Spring is having issues creating the review table automatically.
+You will need to create it manually.
+Do this by creating a key for the db, connecting through a mysql client and create the table manually.
+From the sql prompt, run `> source review.sql`.
+You will aslo need to run `loaddata.sql`**

 `cf push` relies on the `manifest.yml` file in the project root directory.